MSAspores/MSAspores.github.io/_pages/about.md

 ![](/assets/site_images/spores_b.jpg)

 **SPORES (Society Prioritizes Our Recruitment of Every Scholar)** aims to attract undergraduate students from underrepresented and underserved communities (**mentees**) to attend the annual [Mycological Society of America](https://msafungi.org/) meeting and become MSA members.
-We will recruit established MSA members to act as **mentors** (PhD students, or mycologists with PhDs) to introduce and guide mentees at the MSA annual meeting, facilitating friendly and productive experiences with the goal of leading to long-term MSA membership and participation.
+We will recruit established MSA members to act as **mentors** (PhD candidates, or mycologists with PhDs) to introduce and guide mentees at the MSA annual meeting, facilitating friendly and productive experiences with the goal of leading to long-term MSA membership and participation.

 ## Mission